camunda/camunda-bpm-assert/camunda-bpm-bdd/README.md

 camunda-bpm-bdd
 ===============

-BDD acceptance tests for business proces with JBehave, camunda and needle.
+BDD acceptance tests for business process with JBehave, Camunda and Needle.